Before we start, who is this for?

 Simon Sinek Was Right About WHY—But Here’s the Truth No One Talks About

-Still not experiencing the clarity or momentum you hoped for—
+And perhaps you’re not yet experiencing the clarity or momentum you hoped for—

 It’s not because your WHY is wrong.